-Jonathan VanAntwerpen is founder and editor-in-chief of The Immanent Frame and director of the religion and the public sphere program at the Social Science Research Council, where he also directs the Council’s new digital culture initiative.
+Jonathan VanAntwerpen is founder and editor-in-chief of The Immanent Frame and director of the religion and the public sphere program at the Social Science Research Council, where he also directs the Council’s new digital culture program.
 Originally trained as a philosopher, he received his doctorate in sociology from the University of California, Berkeley.
 VanAntwerpen is co-editor of a series of books on secularism, religion, and public life, including Habermas and Religion (Polity, 2013), Rethinking Secularism (Oxford University Press, 2011), The Post-Secular in Question (NYU Press, 2012), The Power of Religion in the Public Sphere (Columbia University Press, 2011), and Varieties of Secularism in a Secular Age (Harvard University Press, 2010).
 He has also written on secularism and transitional justice, on American higher education, on the history of sociology, and on globalization, philanthropy, and the politics of reconciliation.
 He is co-editor (with Michael Burawoy) of Producing Public Sociology, executive producer (with Nathan Schneider) of Frequencies, and editorial director of Reverberations.
 He tweets at: @jonathandirk.

 Posts by Jonathan VanAntwerpen:

 The Heyman Center for the Humanities at Columbia University is co-sponsoring a conference later this week on “credulity.”Read the rest of Credulity: Enchantment and Modernity in the 19th-Century U.S..